Chart Color Schemes

 Yagoona - Birrong displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 The dwelling structure in Yagoona-Birrong, as per the latest Census, consisted of 67.1% houses and 32.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 61.5% houses and 38.4% other dwellings.
-Home ownership in Yagoona-Birrong was at 30.1%, with the remaining dwellings either mortgaged (31.6%) or rented (38.2%).
-The median monthly mortgage repayment in the area was $2,131, lower than Sydney metro's average of $2,240.
+This compares to Sydney metropolitan areas which had 61.5% houses and 38.4% other dwellings.
+Home ownership in Yagoona-Birrong stood at 30.1%, similar to the Sydney metro average.
+The remaining dwellings were either mortgaged (31.6%) or rented (38.2%).
+The median monthly mortgage repayment in the area was $2,131, lower than the Sydney metro average of $2,240.
 The median weekly rent figure was recorded at $400, compared to Sydney metro's $425.
-Nationally, Yagoona-Birrong's mortgage repayments are higher at $2,131 versus the Australian average of $1,863, while rents exceed the national figure of $375 at $400.
+Nationally, Yagoona-Birrong's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing